Southern Illinois University

 Image from Wikimedia Commons

 During my first graduate school "rotation" in Prof. Ted Bullock's laboratory at UCSD, I was introduced to Aplysia californica, the California "sea hare."
-I had first encountered Aplysia at age 14, in the pages of Darwin's Voyage of the Beagle; at that time I hadn't imagined that in just a few years I would be hunting for these marvellous molluscs in California tidepools.
+I had first encountered Aplysia at age 14, in the pages of Darwin's Voyage of the Beagle; at that time I hadn't imagined that in just a few years I would be collecting these marvellous molluscs from California tidepools.
 I was astonished to learn that unique individual nerve cells could be readily located and identified in this animal.
 I was assigned to record electrical potentials from one specific nerve cell in its abdominal ganglion.
-But I thereby discovered that I really had no affinity for the technology of neurophysiology.
+This required dissecting the ganglion, pinning it down in a dish of saline solution, manufacturing a microelectrode, penetrating the specified cell with the electrode to observe and record its spontaneous electrical activity, and finally placing the entire assembly into a small pressure chamber to determine whether that activity was affected by pressure.
+I succeeded at this, but I thereby also discovered that I really had no affinity for the technology of neurophysiology.

 Top of page